|Test captain||Period||Tests||Won||Lost||Draw/Tie||Win/loss %|

 Kohli has the highest win percentage (58.82%).
 He has won 40, lost 17 and drawn 11 Tests as captain.

 About Indian Test captains

 One of the primary reasons India drew many Tests in the 1980s, 1990s and even in the 2000s was because of the defensive mindsets of former Indian Test captains, who weren’t prepared to risk losing a Test match in a bid to secure a win.
 Sunil Gavaskar, Rahul Dravid and MS Dhoni come to mind as captains who were defensive in their approaches, rarely took gambles and consequently drew many Test matches.

 Virat Kohli differs from the troika aforementioned.
-In his three-year stint as Indian Test captain so far, Kohli has been inclined to go for victories even if doing so involves the risk of India losing a Test.
+In his seven-year stint as Indian Test captain, Kohli was inclined to go for victories even if doing so involved the risk of India losing a Test.
 The Adelaide Test against Australia in December 2014 comes to mind instantly and Kohli is also bringing about a change in the Indian mentality, which was to beef up the batting, put runs on the board and bring the spinners into play.
 Instead, he has looked to play five genuine bowlers whenever possible.

-Therefore, with Kohli at the helm, we are seeing an Indian captain who wants to win Test matches and because of his mentality, Tests involving India are exciting to watch.
-Aren’t they?
+Therefore, with Kohli at the helm, we saw an Indian captain who wants to win Test matches and because of his mentality, Tests involving India have been exciting to watch.